muaz-khan/WebRTC-Experiment/README.md

+Just copy HTML code in your site and that's all you need to do.
+Nothing to install!
+No requirements!

+Only one limitation: A link back to [Muaz Khan](http://github.com/muaz-khan)!
 ====
 # Browser Support
-[Experiments](https://webrtc-experiment.appspot.com) works fine on following web-browsers:
+[WebRTC Experiments](https://webrtc-experiment.appspot.com) works fine on following web-browsers:

 | Browser        | Support           |
 | ------------- |:-------------:|